Our ScienceHow Our Motion Capture Interacts With Brain Development & Learning Disabilities

 Boston Public School

 Students appeared motivated by the novel technology and demonstrated decreased levels of distress as evidenced by calmer bodies, more intentional movements, and decreased crying behaviors.
 Students also appeared motivated by the use of the different modes as evidenced by increased attention and increased range of motion.
-During the virtual instrument mode, students were able to develop cause and affect skills, which helped them to develop a sense of self and their relationship with the world.
+During the virtual instrument mode, students were able to develop cause and effect skills, which helped them to develop a sense of self and their relationship with the world.

 St. Mary’s Healthcare System for Children